-Writer, humanist, dog-mom, horse-servant, and cat-slave.
-Lover of solitude and the company of good friends.
-Bach and whale song, well-told stories, new places, new ideas and old wisdom.
+Writer, humanist, dog-mom, horse servant, and cat-slave, Lover of solitute and the company of good friends Bach and whale-song, well told stories.
+New places, new ideas and old wisdom.
 Stars, wind's whisper, ocean's breath, and gnarled trees.

 One night I suffered an attack of what I later learned was chronic appendicitis.
 In addition to draconian attempts to cure me of a stomach ache, she read much of Robinson Crusoe to me that night, staying at my bedside to distract me from the pain far into the morning hours, until she was beyond hoarse.

-I will never forget my Granny’s love, nor the wonderful gift she gave me--the love of books.
-Perhaps I can honor her in following the path she showed me and the passion she ignited—by writing my own.
+I will never forget my family's love, nor the wonderful gift Granny gave me--the love of books.
+Perhaps I can honor my parents and my grandmother in following the path she showed me and the passion she ignited—by writing my own.